 If a player does show signs of concussion symptoms and fails to pass the protocol exam, they will be removed from the game and evaluated by training officials in the locker room.
 If that same player continues to experience concussions, or takes a serious blow to the head – like Ricardo Lockette – throughout the season, they will be forced to retire from the NFL to prevent further damage to the brain.

 Whether or not this will work, only time will tell.
 But concussion rehabilitation is the next frontier when it comes to learning how to treat these types of injuries among football players.
 In order for this method to work, however, medical officials need to have a better understanding of who can benefit from this treatment, and when it should be started.
 In addition to playing hard for big contracts, NFL players, as well as youth players, need to take into account their future playing career.
 It’s scary if you think about it, but it’s something that needs to be addressed.
+For many sportsmen, the only way to achieve justice after receiving such a big blow and possibly losing their dream job is to contact professionals like these personal injury attorneys jacksonville fl in a lawsuit, especially if their injury has been so severe to permanently damage their body.

 Education is key for concussion prevention.
 That’s why wearing your protective gear and knowing how to use it is vital.
 Concussions in football are something that can’t be prevented, but taking steps towards being safer on the field can limit the number of head injuries players sustain.